shinoshamit25-afk/Sigma-Detection-Rule-Project-Brute-Force-Logon-Detection-Wazuh-/README.md

 ![Wazuh dashboard showing the custom brute-force rule (100010) firing above the individual failed-login events](./screenshots/dashboard_alert.png)

-*The Threat Hunting events table showing rule 100010 ("SSH brute force attempt: 5+ failed logins...") firing at level 10, with the five underlying `sshd: authentication failed` (5760) events beneath it.
-Save it into a `screenshots/` folder in the repo and update the path above to match.*

 ## The false positive, in detail